amlalejini/gvsu-cis635-2022f/project/final-report.md

 | Report is sufficiently professional (few spelling and gramatical errors) | 10 |

 I reserve the right to award flex points for exemplary work in any areas of this project.

+All components of your final project are subject to GVSU and the School of Computing's academic honesty policies.
+Violations of these policies may result in failure from the course.